shelleylwang/goodreads-recommendations/README.md

 ![ReadMe header](images/readme_header.png)

 ## Ongoing work:
-I am currently building Collaborative Filtering Recommendation System for this dataset.
+I am currently building a Collaborative Filtering Recommendation System for this dataset.
 Stay tuned for more changes in the Collaborative_Filtering.ipynb!

 ## Citations
 * Mengting Wan, Julian McAuley, "Item Recommendation on Monotonic Behavior Chains", in RecSys'18. [bibtex]